NovasTaylor/Test/index.md

 ---

 # Overview
-This project is a proof of concept investigating submission and validation of non-clinical study data submitted to the FDA.
-The work is divided into two intiatives:
+This project is a proof of concept investigating the use of Linked Data for submission and validation of non-clinical study data submitted to the FDA.
+The work is comprised of two intiatives:

-1) FDA Submission Criteria
+1. FDA Submission Criteria
-2) Modeling and validating nonclinical (SEND) data
+1. Modeling and validating nonclinical (SEND) data

 # Goals
-By modeling both data and validation checks using Linked Data, sponsors can create data of exceptionally high quality.
-The same data validation rules used during data collection can be re-used for review prior to submission.
-When the same rules are used by both sponsor and regulatory agency, acceptance of the data transfer is virtually guaranteed.
+By modeling data validation checks and submission rules using Linked Data, sponsors can create data of exceptionally high quality.
+The same data validation rules used for data collection can be re-used for review prior to submission.
+When the same rules are used by both sponsor and regulatory agency, the risk of a rejected submission is lowered.

 {% include links.html %}